kjpgit/techdemo/lambda_dns_benchmark/README.md

 Note that I had 2 automatically-created ENIs for the above test, so that still doesn't make sense.
 Documentation says each VPC ENI is only supposed to do 1k/sec.

+Also, the /etc/resolv.conf in Lambda seems to use a 169.254.x resolver (which indicates a hypervisor is involved), instead of directly querying the VPC's resolver through the ENI.

 Source code of Lambda [here](lambda/main.py)

 ## Conclusion